woocommerce/woocommerce-google-analytics-integration/readme.txt

 1. Google Analytics Integration Settings.

 == Changelog ==

+= 1.4.1 - 28-04-2017 =
+* Fix - Use ID and SKU data in a consistent way so that all products are correctly tracked.

 = 1.4.0 - 20-11-2015 =
 * Feature - Support for enhanced eCommerce (tracking full store process from view to order)